open-contracting-partnership/buyingai.open-contracting.org/content/11-planning-and-procurement-strategy-tips.md

 Early on you’ll need to decide whether to pursue off-the-shelf AI, or customize or build your AI solution.
 You may also consider reusing existing open-source components as a delivery approach, or in combination with other methods.
 Your strategy should clearly justify this choice.

+#### **If recommending off-the-shelf, {.collapsible}**

-**If recommending off-the-shelf,** explain how existing enterprise platforms or applications can meet your needs through standard features and configurations.
+Explain how existing enterprise platforms or applications can meet your needs through standard features and configurations.
 Consider how you might benefit from continuous vendor improvements, proven security frameworks, and experience from implementations in other organizations, as well as the vendor’s AI services and integration capabilities.
 Depending on your specific use case, specialized AI applications might be a better fit.

-**If recommending customized** solutions, explain why the underlying platform capabilities are strong, but standard configurations aren't enough to meet your needs.
+#### **If recommending customized solutions, {.collapsible}**

+Explain why the underlying platform capabilities are strong, but standard configurations aren't enough to meet your needs.
 This might involve custom integrations, specialized workflows, or agency-specific data processing requirements that can be built on enterprise foundations.

-**If recommending building** custom solutions, articulate why neither off-the-shelf products nor platform customization are enough to meet your needs.
+#### **If recommending building custom solutions, {.collapsible}**

+Articulate why neither off-the-shelf products nor platform customization are enough to meet your needs.
 This typically involves unique regulatory requirements, new or unique use cases, or complex integration needs that exceed what existing platforms typically can do.
 Consider whether these requirements justify the additional development time, cost, and ongoing maintenance responsibilities.

 ## Who and how to engage